acesinc/fanmobi-backend/README.md

 DELETE | `/api/profile/<id>/` | delete a user's profile (no use case yet) GET | `/api/profile/<id>/message/` | returns all unread messages for a user DELETE | `/api/profile/<profile_id>/message/<message_id>/` | mark a message as read

+### Artist
+In addition to a Profile, artists have additional information associated with them